Miss-Inputs/computer-software-db/README.md

 Subject to change, but for now:

+Every game is represented by an object:
-- name: Display name of the game/app; stuff in brackets denotes different versions etc
+Key: Display name of the game/app; stuff in brackets denotes different versions etc
+Value: Object with some of these keys:

 - creator_code: For Mac: creator code of the game/app; used for identification purposes
 - app_name: Actual filename of the game/app; used for identification purposes where creator_code is ambiguous
 - other_app_names: Other names of the game/app for identification purposes, such as other versions that work the same way